Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-4/README.md

 1. Check your extensions for VSCode.
 If you do not have ESLint installed (by Dirk Baeumer), install it.
 Once installed, disable it.
 You can do this by clicking on the extension and selecting the Disable drop-down, and choosing Workspace.

-In the /MyWarmup directory create a new subfolder called /eslint-practice
+    In the `/MyWarmup` directory create a new subfolder called `/eslint-practice`

-1. Use npm init to create a new package.json - this time by using `npm init -y`
+1. Use npm init to create a new package.json - this time by using `npm init -y` - this will skip the questions and just generate the basic package.json using defaults.

 1. Open package.json and notice the defaults used.

 1. Add ESLint to your project using: `npm install eslint --save-dev`

-1. Create another subdirectory called `files` at the location `MyWarmup/eslint/files`
+1. Create another subdirectory called `files` at the location `MyWarmup/eslint-practice/files`

-1. Create a file called add.js with this content:
+1. In the files directory, create a file called `add.js` with this content:
     ``` javascript
     function add(a,b) {
         return a + c
     }
     ```

-1. Create a file called divide.js with this content:
+1. In the files directory, create a file called called `divide.js` with this content:

     ``` javascript
     function average(a,b,c) {